“The moon seems unaware

 The last time I saw her was mid-day yesterday; sitting on top of the porch light.
 She did not look well.
 But she responded to my voice.
 I stayed with her for awhile, sending her healing light and prayers, whispering her name.
 I told her how beautiful and fierce she is, I thanked her for allowing me to be a small part of her amazing life.
 I sent her unconditional love with each tear that fell.
 She flew away shortly after.
 She didn’t return last night to her favorite spot on the porch.

 This morning I looked for her in all the usual places.
 No Bella.
 My husband called to see how I was because he knows me well.
-While I was on the phone with him, I looked out under the shade of the mesquite tree and there is something lying on the ground.
+While I was on the phone with him, I look out under the shade of the mesquite tree and there is something lying on the ground.
 It is Bella, lying face down with her wings forever spread.
 As if she died flying.
 She’s passed on to her new home resting on the shoulder of Athena, and Bella is now free from pain.
 From the moment I saw her and felt the wind from her wings on my face, she captured my heart.
 A heart that is now consumed with grief over the senseless death of this beautiful creature.

 There are no birds singing or fussing because she is here.
 The garden is heavy with silence this morning.